 And it seems that the lowest-ever Jeopardy! scorer is also the winner of the lowest-ever Coryat score, too, with -$6,800.
 (Only one player made it to the Final that time.
 Eep!)

 So there you have it!
 Everything You Always Wanted to Know About Coryat Scores* (*But Were Afraid to Ask!).
 Now, instead of glazing over when your nerdiest pals start talking about them, you can join in, too!

 For the original post that started it all, check out Karl Coryat’s blog from 1996, which is still up for trivia-loving posterity!

 And if you’ve made it this far, you must be pretty devoted fan of Jeopardy!
-If you’re looking for more info on the hit trivia game show, check out some of our other Jeopardy! articles, including a guide on how to get on Jeopardy!, insider behind-the-scenes facts on what happens during a taping of Jeopardy!, how much money Jeopardy!
+If you’re looking for more info on the hit trivia game show, check out some of our other Jeopardy! articles, including a guide on how to get on Jeopardy!, how to prepare for being on Jeopardy!, insider behind-the-scenes facts on what happens during a taping of Jeopardy!, how much money Jeopardy!
 Contestants REALLY get, weird and wild Jeopardy!
 Scores and situations, the 15 most common Jeopardy! categories, the worst Jeopardy! answers, how Jeopardy! contestants know so much, and many more!